-By thinning mucus in your bronchial tubes and boosting glutathione levels, NAC may help decrease the severity and frequency of wheezing, coughing and respiratory attacks (23).
+By thinning mucus in your bronchial tubes and boosting glutathione levels, NAC may help decrease the severity and frequency of wheezing, coughing, and respiratory attacks.

-In addition to relieving COPD and bronchitis, NAC may improve other lung and respiratory tract conditions like cystic fibrosis, asthma and pulmonary fibrosis, as well as symptoms of nasal and sinus congestion due to allergies or infections (24).
+In addition to relieving COPD and bronchitis, NAC may improve other lung and respiratory tract conditions — such as cystic fibrosis, asthma, and pulmonary fibrosis — as well as symptoms of nasal and sinus congestion due to allergies or infections (

-Summary NAC’s antioxidant and expectorant capacity can improve lung function by decreasing inflammation as well as breaking up mucus.
+NAC’s antioxidant and expectorant capacity can improve lung function by decreasing inflammation and breaking up mucus.

 NAC’s ability to replenish glutathione and regulate brain glutamate levels can boost brain health.

-The brain neurotransmitter glutamate is involved in a broad range of learning, behavior and memory actions, while the antioxidant glutathione helps reduce oxidative damage to brain cells associated with aging (6).
+The neurotransmitter glutamate is involved in a broad range of learning, behavior, and memory functions, while the antioxidant glutathione helps reduce brain cell oxidative damage associated with aging.

-Because NAC helps regulate glutamate levels and replenish glutathione, it may benefit those with brain and memory ailments (4).
+Because NAC helps regulate glutamate levels and replenish glutathione, it may benefit those with health conditions affecting the brain and memory (

-Another brain condition, Parkinson’s disease, is characterized by the deterioration of cells that generate the neurotransmitter dopamine.
+Parkinson’s disease is characterized by the deterioration of cells that generate the neurotransmitter dopamine.
 Both oxidative damage to cells and a decrease in antioxidant ability contribute to this disease.

-While NAC may improve brain health, more human research is needed to make strong conclusions.
+While NAC may improve brain health, more human research is needed to make firm conclusions.

-Summary By helping replenish the antioxidant glutathione and regulate glutamate, NAC has the potential to treat diseases like Alzheimer’s and Parkinson’s.
+By helping replenish the antioxidant glutathione and regulate glutamate, NAC has the potential to treat conditions such as Alzheimer’s disease and Parkinson’s disease.

 In some cases, NAC has been shown to improve male fertility.